SystemFw/blog/content/staging/paxos-failures.md

 If it cannot be completed because of a crash, a message lost, a timeout, etc. it can be retried by the same writer or by another writer.
-Each retry, which we'll call a _round_, is marked by a _round number_ (also known as proposal number, ballot number, or epoch.)
+Each retry, which we'll call a _round_, is marked by a _round number_ (also known as proposal number, ballot number, or epoch).
+A _proposal_ is a pair of the value we're trying to write, and the round number.

 Round numbers are unique and should support a `>` comparison, but they don't have to be consecutive, and a new round can be started at any